 The Woods are known as a storied place, where metamorphosis occurs and transformation takes place.
 Knights become worthy, and maidens find strength.
 In these Woods, the Board of Directors of the North Florida School of Special Education cast a grand vision for a $6 million capital campaign filled with inspired plans for a new lower-school campus and therapeutic equestrian center, promising enduring growth for the school, the students and our community.

-Would you unearth the magic of the Woods and partake in sculpting a flourishing path for children in Northeast Florida living with mild to moderate intellectual disabilities by investing in our Angel of the Woods capital campaign?
+Would you unearth the magic of the Woods and partake in sculpting a flourishing path for children in Northeast Florida living with intellectual and developmental differences by investing in our Angel of the Woods capital campaign?
 Select a naming opportunity that touches your heart.
 Your gift falls on fertile soil in a known land.